-MATERIALS: • 10 KEVA planks per student
+MATERIALS: 10 KEVA Planks per student

-• Photos or examples of minimalism
+Photos or examples of minimalism

 - 1. Discuss the concept of minimalism and provide students with examples. - 2.
-Instruct students to choose an object that they wish to represent using KEVA planks. - 3.
-Allow students time to build the object with only the most essential elements (for example, an airplane with only 3 planks). - 4.
+Instruct students to choose a object that they wish to represent using KEVA Planks. - 3.
+Allow students time to build the object with only the most essential elements (for example, an airplane with only three planks). - 4.
 Allow time for students to display and discuss their sculpture.